There are a few ways to get your free credit reports.

 Another way you can receive a copy of your free credit report from the three major credit bureaus is if you meet one of the requirements listed below, as outlined in the Fair Credit Reporting Act.
 This law indicates that if you meet one of these requirements, you are entitled to one additional free copy of your credit file during any 12-month period:

-- People who are unemployed and intend to apply for employment within 60 days;
+- You are unemployed and intend to apply for employment within 60 days;

-- People who believe their consumer file contains inaccurate information due to fraud; and
+- You believe their consumer file contains inaccurate information due to fraud; and

-- People who have been the subject of adverse action, such as denial of credit or insurance, within the past 60 days.
+- You have been the subject of adverse action, such as denial of credit or insurance, within the past 60 days.

 If any of these situations apply to you, you can request your additional free copy of a credit report from Equifax by contacting us.